Idiopathic Mesothelioma

 Facts About Idiopathic Mesothelioma

-- Idiopathic does not mean a cause doesn’t exist, just that it can’t be determined with the evidence at hand.
+- Idiopathic does not mean a cause doesn’t exist; it just means it can’t be determined with the evidence available.

 - These cases may be triggered by asbestos exposure of which the patient was unaware or by another agent.